GoShogun: Original story

-The story is set in the early 21st century, in which a covert evil organization, Dokuga, led by lord NeoNeros, holds near total political, economic, and military control of the world.
+The story is set in the early 21st century, in which a covert evil organization, Dokuga, led by lord NeoNeros, holds near total world domination through political, economic, and military control.
 Dokuga agents try to forcibly recruit a brilliant physicist, Professor Sanada, who sets off a suicide bomb rather than let Dokuga acquire his secret research.
-His son Kenta becomes Dokuga's next target, but is saved by his father’s colleague and taken on board a teleporting fortress, Good Thunder.
+His son Kenta becomes Dokuga's next target, but is saved by his father's colleague and taken on board a teleporting fortress, Good Thunder.

 Teleportation is enabled by a mysterious form of energy, called Beamler, which was discovered by Sanada.
 The same energy also powers a giant battle robot, GoShogun, which is operated by three pilots.
 The crew of Good Thunder travels the world, repeatedly fighting off NeoNeros's forces with GoShogun and often hampering Dokuga's influence on the local level, whether by destroying their bases and businesses, assisting popular rebellions, or by averting environmental disasters.
-On at least one occasion GoShogun pilots must team up with Dokuga's three chief officers against a common enemy to prevent the destruction of them all.
+On at least one occasion, GoShogun pilots must team up with Dokuga's three chief officers against a common enemy to prevent the destruction of them all.
 This sets the stage for an eleventh-hour reversal, in which the three Dokuga generals side definitively against NeoNeros with the GoShogun team.

-Over the course of the series it is revealed that Beamler energy originates from a meteorite fragment found on the site of the Tunguska impact.
-It was sent to Earth by a supernatural power and was activated when humans attained the technological capacity for space exploration, in order to test whether humans are worthy of engaging with civilizations from other planets.
+Over the course of the series, it is revealed that Beamler energy originates from a meteorite fragment found on the site of the Tunguska impact.
+It was sent to Earth by a supernatural power and was activated when humans attained the technological capacity for space exploration, to test whether humans are worthy of engaging with civilizations from other planets.
 Beamler's development is closely connected to Kenta, who in the end becomes the incarnate form of the energy and the representative of the earth's collective soul, including not only living things, but also newly sentient robots and machines.
 NeoNeros turns out to be a negative, evil form of the same energy.
 After defeating him, Kenta takes GoShogun into space.